How Your Credit Score Affects Car Insurance Rates (And What to Do About It)

 Credit Tier Average Annual Premium Difference vs. Excellent Credit

-These differences translate to thousands of dollars over the lifetime of your policy.
-Moving from poor to fair credit alone can save over $500 per year — making credit improvement one of the most powerful financial moves a driver can make.
+Drivers who improve their credit by just one tier save an average of $355 per year (17%).
+Moving from poor to fair credit alone can save approximately $489 annually — making credit improvement one of the most powerful financial moves a driver can make.
+Check the 2026 car insurance rate trends to understand how the broader market is shifting.

 Pincher's Pro Tip

-Improving your credit from poor to fair can save you $500 or more annually on car insurance premiums.
+Improving your credit by even one tier can save you $355 or more per year on car insurance premiums.
+Moving from poor to fair credit saves roughly $489 annually.
 Combined with comparison shopping and discounts, this is one of the most effective long-term strategies to reduce your insurance costs.

 Credit as One of Many Rating Factors